novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 ## Project Overview
 This repository contains a set of SQL and Python scripts to calculate the salary per hour for each branch based on the number of employees and their total working hours each month.
 The results of this project will help the analyst determine the cost-effectiveness of the current payroll scheme, specifically on a per-hour basis for each branch.
 The input data is from
-- employees.csv: consists of all-time employee information and
+- employees.csv: consists of all-time employee information
 - timesheets.csv: consists of daily clock-ins and clock-outs of the employees.

 Both files will be transformed and the output data will be stored in a table for easy retrieval by a BI tool using a simple SQL query.